Esben-Andreas-Madsen/GMD1_Ascendia/Log6 Final Game and Conclusion.md

 #### Prettier Menus

 We did some detailing for the menus.
 They're now prettier and fit the theme better.
+We did originally want a custom made sprite as the menu background but opted out of it due to time constraints and focus on other areas.

 #### Respawn Menu